The Craft: Legacy

 The Craft: Legacy, also known as Blumhouse's The Craft: Legacy, is a 2020 American supernatural horror film written and directed by Zoe Lister-Jones.
-A stand-alone sequel to The Craft (1996), the film stars Cailee Spaeny, Gideon Adlon, Lovie Simone, and Zoey Luna as four teenage girls who practice witchcraft as a coven.
-Additional cast include Nicholas Galitzine, Michelle Monaghan, and David Duchovny, with Fairuza Balk making a cameo appearance.
+A legacy sequel to The Craft (1996), the film stars Cailee Spaeny, Gideon Adlon, Lovie Simone, and Zoey Luna as four teenage girls who practice witchcraft as a coven.
+Additional cast includes Nicholas Galitzine, Michelle Monaghan, and David Duchovny, with Fairuza Balk making a cameo appearance.

 The Craft: Legacy was released in the United States through video on demand on October 28, 2020, by Sony Pictures Releasing under its Columbia Pictures label, with a theatrical release in select international markets beginning the same day.
-The film has grossed over $2.3 million worldwide and received mixed reviews from critics, and earned a nomination for the 2021 GLAAD Media Award for Outstanding Wide Release Film.
+The film was a box-office bomb, earning $2.3 million worldwide on an $18 million budget, and received mixed reviews from critics.
+It was nominated for the 2021 GLAAD Media Award for Outstanding Film – Wide Theatrical Release.

 Plot

-The film begins with three girls, Frankie, Tabby, and Lourdes, trying to freeze time with magic, but failing as they require a fourth member.
 Lily Schechner moves into the town with her therapist mother, Helen, to live with Helen's new boyfriend Adam Harrison and his three sons, Jacob, Isaiah, and Abe.
-The girls befriend Lily after she has her period in class and is mocked by her other classmates, particularly by the school bully Timmy Andrews.
-They are amazed when she telekinetically pushes Timmy into the lockers.
-When Lily responds to them using only her mind, the girls confirm her to be their fourth member and invite her to join their coven, to which she agrees.
-As a result, they succeed in freezing time.
+At the new school, she begins her period and bleeds through in class, and is mocked by classmates.
+When school bully Timmy Andrews antagonizes Lily, she telekinetically pushes Timmy into the lockers.

+Her feat is witnessed by three girls, Frankie, Tabby and Lourdes.
+When Lily communicates with them telepathically, the girls reveal themselves as fellow witches and invite her to join their coven.
+With the fourth member, the coven can now perform the complex ritual to freeze time.